numtide/treefmt/README.md

 All contributions are welcome!
 We try to keep the project simple and focused.
 Please refer to the [Contributing](./docs/content/contributing/code.md) guidelines for more information.

-## Moving from Rust To Go

-You may be familiar with [Version 1], which is written in [Rust].
-So, why re-write it in [Go]?

-Ultimately, `treefmt` is spending most of it's time shelling out calls to the underlying formatters.
-This process is just as fast/performant in Go as it is in Rust.

-The remaining tasks are processing some cli args and parsing a config file.
-Do we really need something as _heavy duty_ as Rust for that?

-Despite all this, you can make good, sane arguments for continuing with [Version 1] in Rust instead of a re-write.
-So here's a _bad argument_.

-[Brian] wanted to improve performance by moving away from a [Toml] cache file, introduce pipelines for applying multiple formatters against the same file set, and add an extensible approach for how `treefmt` walks file systems.
-He knows Go much better than Rust.

-[zimbatm] thought it was a good idea too.

-So here we are :shrug:.

 ## Commercial support

 Looking for help or customization?